GetCodePanda/angular-startup/README.md

-angular get started template file fro the angular.io
+angular get started template file from the angular.io